frconor-ebook/meditations/_posts/2025-04-01-the-eternal-high-priest.md

 What Pope Pius XII explains here, really, is what\'s called the virtue of priestly soul, which means having the same sentiments as Christ on the Cross when we do our daily work, when we fulfill our family obligations, when we\'re resting or playing sport, or when some challenge or contradiction or cross or difficulty comes along.
 Sentiments of humility, of adoration, of thanksgiving.

-The Second Vatican Council has liked to say that all Christians have a priestly soul (cf. Vatican II, *Lumen gentium*, Point 31, November 21, 1964).
+The Second Vatican Council has liked to say that all Christians have a priestly soul (*cf*.
+Vatican II, *Lumen gentium*, Point 31, November 21, 1964).

 Blessed Álvaro del Portillo has said the whole Church participates in the redemptive mission of Christ the priest, "which is entrusted to all the members of the people of God, who, through the sacraments of initiation, have been made sharers in the priesthood of Christ, to offer to God a spiritual sacrifice and bear witness to Christ before man" (Álvaro del Portillo, *On Priesthood*).

 We share in that mission of Christ the Priest because of our Baptism.
-We\'re marked with a seal, a seal that gives us a participation in that priesthood (cf. *Catechism of the Catholic Church*, Points 1268, 1273).
+We\'re marked with a seal, a seal that gives us a participation in that priesthood (*cf*. *Catechism of the Catholic Church*, Points 1268, 1273).

 All the lay faithful participate in Christ\'s priesthood, although in a manner which is different from that of priests, not only in degree, but essentially.